US reports over 1,000 COVID deaths in a single day | ExBulletin

 The last time the United States recorded more than 1,000 deaths a day was in March.

-US officials have started to speed up vaccinations in the face of the renewed threat, with the seven-day average dose increasing 14% in the past two weeks, according to figures from Our World in Data.
+US authorities have started to speed up vaccinations in the face of the renewed threat, with the seven-day average of doses given increasing 14% in the past two weeks, according to figures from Our World in Data https://ourworldindata.org / covid-vaccinations.

 While governments and companies initially offered incentives like cash and prices to get vaccinated, the rise in the number of cases has led some companies and states to require vaccines if workers want to keep their jobs. and not undergo routine testing.